 Campers who have completed grade 3 by the summer are eligible for our overnight camp program.
 Campers who are younger than grade 3 can take part in our one-night overnight offered twice each summer.

-There are six week-long Overnight sessions offered throughout the summer, each beginning on Sunday afternoon and ending on Friday afternoon.
+This year, there are eight week-long Overnight sessions offered throughout the summer, most of which begin on Sunday afternoon and ending on Friday afternoon.
 The 6-day and 5-night program is a great introduction (for both Campers and their parents) to the concept of being away from home for an extended period of time.
 For the 2022 camp season, we will also be offer one 5-day and 4 night session beginning on Monday, August 1st and ending on Friday, August 5th.
 Finally, we also offer a two-week session each month.

 Kettleby Valley has an outstanding ratio, with one staff member to every four campers to ensure that the individual needs of each camper are met.
 You can register for our overnight camp program here, or find out more below.